-▶ Please cite this paper as:
+Please cite this paper as:

-Zakerinasab F, Jamali J, Sadeghi T, Jahanpak N, Mahmoudinia M, Masroori A, Mahmoudinia M. Obstetric Patients with Coronavirus Disease: Symptoms, Critical Illness and Mortality in in Mashhad, North East Iran.
+Zakerinasab F, Jamali J, Sadeghi T, Jahanpak N, Mahmoudinia M, Masroori A, Mahmoudinia M. Obstetric Patients with Coronavirus Disease: Symptoms, Critical Illness and Mortality.
 Journal of Midwifery and Reproductive Health.
 2025; 13(1): 4602-4610.
-DOI: 10.22038/JMRH.2023.69177.2032
+DOI: 10.22038/JMRH.2023.69177.2032 numerous other medical conditions, this illness is accompanied by various symptoms, such as fever, cough, sore throat, and gastrointestinal discomfort.
+Moreover, it has been demonstrated to exhibit similarities with multiple other